 Things Guests Hate at Weddings, #11.
 A small dance floor or none at all

 One of the top things wedding guests hate?
 When the dance floor is too small OR there is no dance floor at all.
 People expect food.
 Music.
 Dancing.
 Don’t forget any of these things.
-If you as the couple don’t dance, that’s fine, but let guests have the option of dancing.
+If you are someone who doesn’t dance at a wedding, that’s fine, but let guests have the option of dancing.
 What else are guests supposed to do for 3+ hours after dinner, stare at each other?

-And we don’t want to play board games all night either.
+And I didn’t necessarily dress up to play board games all night either.

 Things Guests Hate at Weddings, #12.
 Not passing out cake and coffee

-My grandmother loved to eat cake and have coffee at a wedding, as though that was like the major highlight of the night.
+My grandmother loved to eat cake and have coffee at a wedding, a major highlight of the night.
 Everyone likes to be served cake and in recent years I have noticed an emergence of a coffee bar and a dessert bar, both as a serve-yourself style.
 Don’t do this.
-You can have a coffee bar, heck, go nuts on a dessert bar; but don’t forget to PASS OUT CAKE and coffee to guests at their seats.
+You can have a coffee bar, heck, go nuts on a dessert bar; but don’t forget to pass out cake and coffee to guests at their seats.
 It makes a big deal, even if you don’t think so.

-Half of you will agree with me, half of you will hate me for this, but I’m just here to tell the truth.
+Half of you will agree with me, and half of you will hate me for this, but I’m just here to tell the truth.
 One of the number one things wedding guests hate at weddings is a cash bar.
 Yes, alcohol is expensive.
 Sure, you don’t want to foot the bill for everyone to drink and enjoy endless beverages.
 But guests expect it.
 Don’t give drink tickets.
 Don’t expect guests to pay cash for drinks.
-Just chalk it up to one big expensive that is part of the wedding and be done with it.
+Just chalk it up to one big expense that is part of the wedding and be done with it.
 It doesn’t have to be top-shelf liquor or anything.
 House wine and beer are fine!
 Signature drinks are also a nice touch.

 Make sure guests’ drinks are paid for, and even cover the tip ahead of time (guests really love that so they don’t have to tip at the bar, but many don’t mind tipping anyway).
 Most guests won’t drink much, and those that do will enjoy the extra expense you’ve covered.
 Plus your dance floor will be full, as most good dancers don’t stick to water alone. ;)

-Hate it, or love it that’s the facts, folks.
-Tell me what you think in the comments and share your own things you hate about weddings as a guest.
+Hate it, or love it that’s the facts, folks: the things guests Tell me what you think in the comments and share your own things you hate about weddings as a guest.
 I’m sure we can all divulge a few of our biggest gripes so other couples can avoid these complaints.